Edward Doty: In Plymouth Colony

 In the 1623 Division of Land, he received one acre and was later granted an additional twenty acres.
 Records of the 1630s and 1640s show numerous land transactions by him apparently making him quite prosperous.
 Per the record of December 4, 1637, one such land transaction involved land being granted to him and Tristram Clarke, "his father in law."
 It is known that he did own land in central Plymouth where the Mayflower Society House now stands.

 In 1626, Edward Doty was one of twenty-seven Purchasers involved with the colony joint-stock company which afterwards was turned over to the control of senior colony members.
-That group were called the "Undertakers", and was made up initially of John Bradford, Myles Standish and Isaac Allerton, who were later joined by Edward Winslow, William Brewster, John Howland, John Alden, Thomas Prence, and four former Merchant Adventurers back in London.
+That group was called the "Undertakers", and was made up initially of William Bradford, Myles Standish and Isaac Allerton, who were later joined by Edward Winslow, William Brewster, John Howland, John Alden, Thomas Prence, and four former Merchant Adventurers back in London.
 On the agreement, dated October 26, 1626, his surname appears as "Dotey".

 In the 1627 Division of the Cattle, in which Doty shared, he probably had completed his term of service to Stephen Hopkins, as he is not listed with that family.
 His name as "Edward Dolton", is listed with the family of John Howland and wife Elizabeth.

 The post-1632 records of the Plymouth Court, which has no existing records prior to that year, has twenty-three cases over the 20 years between January 1632 and October 1651 that involve Edward Doty.
 The records include suits/countersuits, and charges such as fraud, slander, fighting, assault, debt, trespass, theft, etc. But although Doty appeared before the court numerous times, he was never punished for criminal activities beyond small fines.
 So even though he was charged with fighting and was sued by many persons for fraudulent trading and goods sales, almost all were civil cases and were not of a criminal nature.
 And other than his duel in 1621, he never received any physical punishment that was commonly given for crimes such as theft, serious assault and adultery.
 He was quite fortunate in this regard as typical punishments at that time included whipping, branding, banishment and the stocks.

 Even with his periodic court cases, in which he accepted the outcome of all such actions, Edward Doty lived a normal life as a freeman, paying his taxes and all his debts.
 He periodically received land grants from court as with other residents, and received other property rights and benefits from being classed as a "first comer."

 Records do not show that Edward Doty ever served on any juries or held any political office nor was ever appointed to any governmental committees, which was unusual for a Purchaser and early freeman.
 The only recorded instance of his involvement in anything of a community nature was from a town meeting of February 10, 1643, when he was assigned with George Clark, John Shaw, Francis Billington and others to build a wolf trap in the town of Plain Dealing."